daud-rh-cloud/AWS-Serverless-Cloud-Resume-Project/README.md

 ---

-# Step 4 – HTTPS with ACM
+# Step 4 – Register TlS Certificate (in ACM) & Attchiing that to Cloudfont

-To secure the website, I requested a TLS certificate from AWS Certificate Manager (ACM).(ALSO ONGOING )
+To secure the website, I requested a TLS certificate from AWS Certificate Manager (ACM)

 ---
 ACM provided a DNS validation record which I added to Route 53.